Looking for the previous version of Hand2Note? Go to Hand2Note 3 Website

 5

-We open-raised with pocket Aces from the Cutoff and got 3-bet by a loose-aggressive player in the Small Blind.
+We made an open raise with pocket Aces from the Cutoff position and got 3-bet by a regular player in the Big Blind.

-In the Hand2Note 4 HUD, we can see that in this situation, our opponent has been 3-betting with a frequency of 12%, followed by a continuation bet on the flop 80% of the time.
-Additionally, he has folded every time he faced a 4-bet so far.
+In the Hand2Note 4 HUD, we can see that in this situation, our opponent has been 3-betting with a frequency of 9.1% and always following up with continuation bet on the flop.
+Additionally, he has folded every time he’s faced a 4-bet so far.

 Given these stats, it’s a good idea to set a trap by just calling, allowing them to show further aggression.